Header Banner

-How To: Invert the Stock Samsung Keyboard on Your Galaxy S5 for Easier Typing in the Dark
+How to Invert the Stock Samsung Keyboard on Your Galaxy S5 for Easier Typing in the Dark

 I'll give Samsung credit where it's due—the stock keyboard on the Galaxy S5 is actually pretty nice.
 There's a dedicated number row that resides at the top (something that the Google Keyboard needs a hack to achieve), and various settings exist to make switching between languages a breeze.